 As a doping control laboratory, LGC works directly with sports authorities, national anti-doping organisations and national governing bodies worldwide.
 Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulation.

-LGC has shaped its screening programme for Informed Manufacturer by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
+LGC has shaped its screening programme for Informed Manufacturer by conducting surveillance analysis and research in order to assess manufacturing supplement contamination and the emergence of new threats within manufacturing testing facilities.
 LGC works closely with a number of key stakeholders within the anti-doping community and supplement industry, to ensure that quality certification for manufacturing screening programmes remains at the forefront of risk management.

-LGC is continuously reviewing and developing its testing methodology to ensure new and emerging threats within the supplements industry are addressed - this often includes the surveillance and investigation of suspicious compounds before their prohibited status is confirmed by the wider anti-doping community.
-An example of this would be the evolution of methylhexanamine and phenethylamine analogues over the last 8-10 years.
+LGC is continuously reviewing and developing its testing methodology to ensure new and emerging threats within the manufacturing supplements industry are addressed - this often includes the surveillance and investigation of suspicious compounds before their prohibited status is confirmed by the wider anti-doping community.